JCSS-PMC/PMC/part-02/earthquake.md

 The source may generally be taken as a spatial random variable.
 The focus is the point where earthquake motion starts to be generated in the event.
 The focal distance is taken as the distance between focus and site.

 If there are well-defined fault-lines it may be assumed that the focus occurs anywhere along the fault-line with equal probability.
 The focus may be understood as the center of the rupture zone.
 The focal distance can also be taken as the closest distance between rupture zone and site.
 The rupture length $l$ may be taken as a fraction of the earthquake magnitude according to: $l=\exp \left(c_{1} .
-M-c_{2}\right)$ with $c_{1}$ and $c_{2}$ coefficients characteristic for the fault (Der Kiureghian \& Ang 1977).
+M-c_{2}\right)$ with $c_{1}$ and $c_{2}$ coefficients characteristic for the fault {cite}`DerKiureghianAng1977`.

 In many geographical regions fault locations and their activity are not known; existing data are so sparse that a division of a seismic region into faults or other active zones would be meaningless and unreliable.
 In addition one should consider that in regions with very high seismicity earthquakes occur practically everywhere.